 Released in 1976.
 I wish I knew about these years ago.
 Shahinian doesn't advertise and it's almost impossible to audition, and yet they are game changers for those of us that want to replicate a sense of being in the room with musicians.

 Released in 1994.
 The Walsh 200 was the mid-size model of the straight sided tower Walsh speakers that replaced the truncated pyramid cabinets of the earlier Walsh speakers.
 It replaced the 3XO and 4XO.

 Compliance12 mm/N Tracking force1.8 - 2.2 g Weight9.2 g

 Recommended load impedance> 1,000 ohms

-I couldn't be happier with this.
+I'm very happy with this.
 It has all the warmth, body and detail I desire.
-I've had a number of other phono stages, but this one has something special.
-I owe a big thanks to the Bottlehead crew for offering these kits.
-I'm tempted to build an Eros or Reduction just to relive the building experience, but I'm perfectly happy with the Seduction!
-I replaced some of the stock parts:
+I've had many phono stages, but this one sounds special.
+I owe a big thanks to the Bottlehead team for these kits.
+I'm tempted to build an Eros just to relive the building experience.
+I upgraded the following parts:

 47K Vishay S102K (input load)